Caipirinha: History

 Today, it is still used as a tonic for the common cold.
 Commonly, practitioners add some distilled spirits to home remedies to expedite the therapeutic effect.
 Aguardente was commonly used.
 "Until one day, someone decided to remove the garlic and honey.
 Then added a few tablespoons of sugar to reduce the acidity of the lime.
 The ice came next, to ward off the heat," explains Carlos Lima, executive director of IBRAC (Brazilian Institute of Cachaça).

 According to historians, the caipirinha was invented by landowning farmers in the region of Piracicaba, the interior of the State of São Paulo during the 19th century as a local drink for 'high standard' events and parties (parties at Barão de Serra Negra palace), a reflection of the strong sugarcane culture in the region.

-Original recipe use a kind of Lemon called "galeguinho", a small yellow/green lemon very common in São Paulo countryside houses backyards.
-Currently it is made with a bigger green lemon called Tahiti lemon, a specie of lemon more spread around the country markets.
+Original recipes use a kind of lemon called "galeguinho", a small yellow/green lemon very common in São Paulo countryside houses' backyards.
+Currently, it is made with a bigger green lemon called a Tahiti lemon, a species of lemon more widespread in country markets.

 The caipirinha is the strongest national cocktail of Brazil, and is imbibed in restaurants, bars, and many households throughout the country.
 Once almost unknown outside Brazil, the drink became more popular and more widely available in recent years, in large part due to the rising availability of first-rate brands of cachaça outside Brazil.
 The International Bartenders Association designated it as one of its Official Cocktails, as a Contemporary Classic.

 Name

-The word caipirinha is the diminutive of the word caipira, which in Brazilian Portuguese refers to someone from the countryside (specifically, someone from the rural parts of south-central Brazil), similar to US English hillbilly or the Lowland Scots teuchter.
-Except caipira refers to indigenous rather than colonizer.
-Caipira is a two-gender noun.
+The word caipirinha is the diminutive of the word Caipira, which refers to a people from the state of São Paulo.
+"Caipira" is a two-gender noun.
 The diminutive mostly refers to the drink, in which case it is a feminine noun.

 Variations

-Although Brazilian law (Decree 6.871 based on Normative Ruling 55, from Oct.
-31, 2008) as well as the International Bartenders Association (IBA) allow the use of the name caipirinha for the version with lime only, the term is often used to describe any cachaça-and-fruit-juice drink with the fruit's name (e.g., a passionfruit caipirinha, kiwifruit caipirinha or strawberry caipirinha).
+Although Brazilian law as well as the International Bartenders Association (IBA) allow the use of the name caipirinha for the version with lime only, the term is often used to describe any cachaça-and-fruit-juice drink with the fruit's name (e.g., a passionfruit caipirinha, kiwifruit caipirinha or strawberry caipirinha).

-Caipifruta is a very popular caipirinha drink in Brazil, consisting of cachaça, crushed fresh fruits (either singly or in combination), and crushed ice.
-The most popular fresh fruits used to create caipifrutas are tangerine, lime, kiwifruit, passion fruit, pineapple, lemon, grapes, mango, cajá (Spondias mombin fruit), and caju (cashew fruit).
+Caipifruta is a variant of caipirinha, consisting of cachaça, crushed fresh fruits (either singly or in combination), and crushed ice.
+Fresh fruits used to create caipifrutas include tangerine, lime, kiwifruit, passion fruit, pineapple, lemon, grapes, mango, cajá (Spondias mombin fruit), and caju (cashew fruit).

+Around the world

+Many variations of the drink are known.
+In some regions, brown sugar is used instead of refined sugar.
+Even in Brazil, variants with artificial sweeteners or a wide variety of fruits can be found.
+Furthermore, cachaça is sometimes replaced by vodka (caipiroska, trademark registered by Smirnoff), Licor Beirão (known as caipirão), rum (caipiríssima, trademark registered by Bacardi), sake "Caipirinhas" (saquerinha) or wine (caipivinho) are also made.
+In Cape Verde, caipirinha is also prepared with grog, a strong local rum.